sqlcan/DBAOpertionalDashboard/README.md

 # Deployment Requirements
 - Solution requires access to following databases:
-  -- SQLOpsDB - Stores all the data collected with PowerShell Solution.
+  -- SQLOpsDB - Stores all the data collected with PowerShell Solution for both SQLOpsDB and EPM framework.
-  -- PolicyBasedManagement - Stores all the Policy Evaluation Data -- Alternatively this can be stored in SQLOpsDB.
   -- MSDB - Stores CMS Servers and Groups.
-- Ideally all three databases should be accessible from same SQL Server instance.
-If not some of the code will have be modified for getting and managing CMS Server List and Groups.
+- Must deploy SQLOpsDB / EPM Framework to CMS Server.
+- Must deploy all the policies to the same CMS Server.

 # Out of Support
-- SQL Server 2000
+- SQL Server 6.5, 7.0, and 2000
-- Windows Server 2000
+- Windows Server 2000, 2003, and 2003 R2